The University is committed to supporting our students during this uncertain time.

 For residential advice for rental properties not on campus, students should contact Legal Aid ACT’s helpline on 1300 654 314.

 If you are undertaking a placement this semester and need additional financial support to help ease the pressures or stresses that can arise with placements we recommend you apply for the WIL Support Scheme.

-Careers UC remains open to all students and recent graduates in this challenging time.
+Careers UC is open to all students and recent graduates.
 Whether you need a job now or would like to discuss your future career we are here to help.

 We are monitoring the current COVID-19 situation.
-If the situation requires placement allocations for January 2021 to be amended, we'll be in touch.
+If the situation requires placement allocations to be amended, we'll be in touch.

 The placements team is monitoring the current COVID-19 situation closely and keeping up to date with announcements about affected areas and travel restrictions.
-This is a changing landscape and if the situation requires placement allocations for 2021 to be amended, we will be in touch..
+This is a changing landscape and if the situation requires placement allocations to be amended, we will be in touch.